 Step 31: Glue down the back dust jacket flap.

-Brush glue on the back cover, underneath the area where the back dust jacket flap goes.
-Press the flap down, making sure it's straight and aligned with the book .
+Brush glue on the back cover, underneath the area where the dust jacket flap goes.
+Press the flap down, making sure it's straight and aligned with the cover.

 Step 32: Glue the page block onto the back cover.